in Cook Apprentice Level 1 (Basic)

 Our Cook Apprentice program is designed for students who are interested in a culinary career, and for those who are currently working in the industry and want to acquire the skills necessary for advancement.
 You will develop culinary skills and knowledge, communication skills, and business skills.
 Extensive applied projects provide students with hands- on experience in cuisine creation for restaurants and commercial settings, as well as operations management.

-This program is offered as a part-time studies schedule (three days per week) allowing you to earn while you learn.
+This program is offered as a part-time studies schedule (two days per week) allowing you to earn while you learn.

 While youâ€™re completing two in-school training sessions of 360 hours each, youâ€™ll hone your practical food preparation skills.
 You will also learn food preparation theory and how to manage a kitchen, including food, beverage, and labour management, and menu creation.